It Curves! A Brief History of Wiffle Ball

 This came as a bit of a surprise to us since we're used to playing Wiffle Ball like normal baseball with lighter equipment.
 However, some tournaments use altered rules that remove baserunning from the equation.
 Instead, a batted ball is assigned a value—single, double, etc.—based on where it lands on the field of play.
 Some number of "outfielders" try to catch the balls on the fly, and the ones that drop for hits advance whatever "runners" were already on base.

-Other tournaments work more like traditional baseball and allow steals, bunts, other strategic maneuvering.
+Other tournaments work more like traditional baseball and allow steals, bunts, and other strategic maneuvering.

 Are these guys toting the classic yellow plastic bat?

 Not quite.
 They're using equipment that you can't just pick up for a few bucks in the toy aisle of any drugstore.
 Instead, they come to the plate armed with bats made from aluminum, carbon fiber, fiberglass, or super-hardened plastic.
 You can pick one up if you want to dominate the game at your next company picnic, but grabbing that glory won't be cheap.
-Moonshot Bats' top-of-the-line SpectraCarb Enforcer fetches $180.
+Moonshot Bats' top-of-the-line SpectraCarb Enforcer goes for around $200.

 What's competitive whiffing look like?